 - determine what to buy versus make

 Now, please hear me out.
 I’m not talking about smothering our bodies in buckets of dirt and rubbing our hands on every public grocery cart in the store.
 Please don’t do that!
 Instead, let’s avoid the constant urge to sanitize our living conditions with millions of toxins in a state of paranoia.
 Cleaning is good, very good!
 But a little bit of healthy dirt (allowing our kids to run around outside, garden, and get dirty every now and then) is wonderful for the immune system.
+In fact, our guts need good bacteria to fight off the bad guys–this is an important aspect to having a healthy and thriving immune system.

 For those times when good ol’ soap and water just aren’t available, and hands needs to be washed, I keep a homemade hand sanitizer in my purse, made with a few simple ingredients.